Pairboard/Pairboard/README.md

 + In the config folder, make a copy of config_template.json and rename it config.json
 + `npm start` in the root folder

+---

-This will launch client and server concurrently.
+In both cases, `npm start` will launch client and server concurrently.
 There is no need to run them in separate terminals.